 As a translator, you’ve probably read a lot about the need to specialise.
 But what should you choose?
-Over time, fashion has become one of my specialist fields.
-This article is an introduction to why I work in fashion.
+Over time, fashion translation has become one of my specialist fields.
+This article explains why.

 Why I work in fashion.
 Sounds so glamourous, doesn’t it?
 Maybe I’m writing this from my Manhattan loft apartment, between a fashion show and meeting Anna Wintour for brunch?
 Not quite.
 A quick sandwich in a small home office is more like it.
 But fashion is my favourite bit of all the translation I do.
 And it’s where I make the most of my money.
 What does it involve for me and why do I like it?